 We will charge a fee that is fair and reasonable in light of the factors specified from time to time by the New Zealand Law Society including:

-- The complexity of the matter and its importance to yo
+work; the complexity of the matter and its importance to you.

 We will provide an estimate of our fees if requested by you, and promptly advise if it becomes apparent the estimate is likely to be exceeded.
 The hourly rates of personnel undertaking your work may be adjusted (from time to time) to ensure the fee is fair and reasonable.
 Our fees and charges are plus GST (if any), which is payable by you.

 We maintain a separate trust account for all funds which we receive from clients (except the funds which are for payment of our invoices).
 If we are holding funds on your behalf we may lodge those funds on interest bearing deposit with the BNZ, but we must have signed, completed FATCA and CFT forms in our possession first.
 We will charge commission of 5% of the gross interest derived.
 It is beneficial for us to have your IRD No. on our records as otherwise the bank has to deduct resident withholding tax at the non-declaration rate of 45%.

 We may deduct from funds held on your behalf in our trust account any fees, costs or disbursements for which we have provided an invoice.

 We will charge you for payments we make on your behalf to third parties (e.g. Court Filing Fees, LIM costs).
 We may ask for payment in advance for these costs.
 We may issue interim accounts.
 Our final account will be sent to you at the completion of your matter.
 For some matters, we may require payment in advance.
 Our invoices are payable on the 20th of the month following the invoice date.
 If you make a payment to us using a credit card and we are charged a merchant service fee (or other bank charges) for accepting that payment (the Bank Fee) then you agree to pay us, upon demand, the full amount of the Bank Fee.